 Email: firstname.lastname@example.org; Shannon.email@example.com

-To Customer: the address set forth on the initial page of this Agreement.
+To Customer: the address set out on the Order Form.

 14.6.
 Entire Agreement.

-14.6.1.
-Entire Agreement.
-The Agreement is comprised of the Master Terms of Service, including any amendments, applicable Order Form(s), and the most current edition of all schedules or policies referred to in the Agreement.
-These together constitute the entire understanding and agreement between the parties for the provision and use of the Services and supersede any and all prior agreements, correspondence, understandings and discussions, whether written or oral, relative to this subject matter.
+(a) Entire Agreement.
+The Agreement is comprised of this MTOS, including any amendments or addendums, applicable Order Form(s), and the most current version of all schedules or policies referred to in the Agreement.
+These together constitute the entire understanding and agreement between the parties for the provision and use of the Services and supersede any and all prior agreements, correspondence, understandings and discussions, whether written, oral, or electronic, relative to this subject matter.

-14.6.2.
-Order of Priority.
-Any conflict or inconsistency in the interpretation of the Agreement shall be resolved by giving precedence according to the following order of priority: (1) these Master Terms of Service; (2) the applicable Order Form(s) with the most recent prevailing; (3) any applicable Schedules listed in Section 14.6.4; and (4) any applicable policies, unless the applicable Order Form, Schedule, or policy specifically states that any part of it takes precedence over the provision of these Master Terms of Service.
-The parties agree that any other term or condition contained in Customer’s purchase order or in any other form or documentation of Customer (excluding Order Forms under the Agreement) is void.
+(b) Order of Priority.
+Any conflict or inconsistency in the interpretation of the Agreement shall be resolved by giving precedence according to the following order of priority: (i) the applicable Order Form(s) with the most recent prevailing; (ii) this MTOS; (iii) any applicable Schedules listed in Section 14.6(d); and (iv) any applicable policies, unless the applicable Schedule or policy expressly states that any part of it is to have priority over the applicable Order Form(s) or provision of this MTOS.
+The parties agree that any other term or condition contained in a purchase order or in any other form or documentation of Customer (excluding Order Forms under the Agreement) is void.

-14.6.3.
-Definitions and Interpretation.
-In the Agreement, all capitalized terms, unless specifically defined herein, have the meanings contained in the Standard Definitions (located here and at: https://www.globalrelay.com/policies/standard-definitions, incorporated by reference in Schedule A) to this Agreement.
-Any conflict or inconsistency between the Standard Definitions and the terms specifically defined in the Agreement (without reference to Schedule A), the parties intend for the definitions contained in the Agreement to prevail over the Standard Definitions.
-The word “including”, “include” and “includes” shall be interpreted to be mean including/include/includes without limitation unless the context otherwise requires.
+(c) Definitions and Interpretation.
+In the Agreement, all capitalized terms, unless specifically defined herein, have the meanings ascribed to such terms in the Standard Definitions (located here and at: https://www.globalrelay.com/policies/standard-definitions, incorporated by reference in Schedule A) to this Agreement.
+To the extent of any conflict or inconsistency between the Standard Definitions and the terms specifically defined in an Agreement document (without reference to Schedule A), the definitions contained in that Agreement document will prevail over the Standard Definitions.
+The word “including,” “include,” and “includes” shall be interpreted to mean including/include/includes without limitation unless the context otherwise requires.

 Schedule A Standard Definitions

 14.7.
 Severability and Non-waiver.
-If any part of the Agreement is found to be invalid, all other parts of the Agreement remain enforceable.
+If any part of the Agreement is found to be invalid, that part shall be construed in a manner consistent with Applicable Law to reflect, as closely as possible, the intention of the parties, and all other parts of the Agreement remain enforceable.
 Either party's failure to act with respect to a breach or default by the other party does not waive the non-defaulting party's right to act with respect to subsequent or similar breaches or defaults.

 14.8.
 Governing Law.
 The Agreement shall be governed by and construed in accordance with the laws applicable in the Province of British Columbia and the laws of Canada applicable therein, excluding that body of law governing conflict of laws.
-Any action or proceeding brought to enforce the terms of the Agreement will be brought in a court of competent authority in Vancouver, British Columbia.
-The parties submit to the exclusive jurisdiction of this court.
+The parties agree that, to the extent permitted by law, the provisions of the following legislation shall not apply to this Agreement: (i) the United Nations Convention on Contracts for the International Sale of Goods, (ii) the Uniform Computer Information Transactions Act and/or (iii) any state statute related to electronic contracts, electronic signatures, or electronic records.
+Any action or proceeding brought to enforce the terms of the Agreement will be brought in a court of competent authority in the city of Vancouver, British Columbia.
+Each of the parties agree that the foregoing shall preclude the jurisdiction and application of any other forum and law and hereby irrevocably submit to the exclusive jurisdiction of this court.
 EACH PARTY HERETO IRREVOCABLY WAIVES ANY RIGHT TO A TRIAL BY JURY IN ANY ACTION OR PROCEEDING RELATING TO OR ARISING OUT OF THE AGREEMENT.

 14.9.
 Dispute Resolution.
 In the event of a dispute between Global Relay and Customer, the dispute will be escalated internally in good faith; first through designated Global Relay personnel and this person's equivalent at Customer; then through another designated Global Relay personnel and this person's equivalent at Customer.
 All negotiations pursuant to this clause are confidential and shall be treated as compromise and settlement negotiations for purposes of applicable rules of evidence.
 Any dispute arising out of or relating to the Agreement, including the breach, termination or validity hereof, which has not been resolved by the foregoing negotiation procedure within 90 days of the initiation of such procedure, may then otherwise be dealt with according to the provisions of the Agreement.
 This dispute resolution procedure will not affect the obligation of either party to perform, subject to Global Relay’s right to suspend access to the Services in accordance with Section 9.5 (Non-Payment) or the right of either party to enforce the Agreement.